farinamhz/question-generation-persian/README.md

 # question-generation-persian
-generating question using knowledge graphs in persian language
+Generating questions based on knowledge graphs in the Persian language